dariober/ASCIIGenome/README.md

 Tips gotchas and miscellanea
 ============================

-* Use UP and DOWN arrow keys to display the previous/next executed command just like on Unix terminal.
- Commands can be auto-completed with TAB, like Unix terminal but more rudimentary really.

-* On interactive prompt, no input, *i.e.* just pressing ENTER, repeats the previous command (useful for quick navigation).

-* The `next` command does exactly that, it moves to the next feature.
-If there are no more features after the current position it doesn't rewind to the beginning (use `:1` for that) and it doesn't move to another chromosome (use `-r chrom`).

-* **Performance** Alignment files are typically accessed very quickly but `ASCIIGenome` becomes slow when the window size grows above a few hundreds of kilobases.
+**Performance** Alignment files are typically accessed very quickly but `ASCIIGenome` becomes slow when the window size grows above a few hundreds of kilobases.
 Annotation files (bed, gff, gtf) are loaded in memory unless they are indexed with `tabix`.

 #### Regular expressions